 Fortunately, most house fires are preventable, and by taking a few simple steps and precautions you can reduce the risk of you and your family falling victim to fire.

-The video below is a visual guide to a number of common household risks and how you can prevent them.
-We've also put together the following top tips to keep you safe in your home.
+We've therefore put together the following top tips to keep you safe in your home.